Student exhibitions explore the History of Science, Technology and Medicine

-Dr Liz Stainforth, Lecturer in Heritage Studies and Programme Director for Curating Science, said:
+Dr Liz Stainforth, Lecturer in Heritage Studies and Programme Director for Curating Science and Technology, said:

 “It’s fantastic to see students engaging with the history of science and technology through the university’s collections.
 I am excited to see how this new MA course is going to continue to open up perspectives on this field.”

-The MA Curating Science is collaboratively taught across the School of Fine Art, History of Art and Cultural Studies and the School of Philosophy, Religion and the History of Science.
+The MA Curating Science and Technology course is collaboratively taught across the School of Fine Art, History of Art and Cultural Studies and the School of Philosophy, Religion and the History of Science.

 Main image credit details